Get lots of hands-on practice with

 Using this spreadsheet program, perform all of the operations that lead

-to ans_8d
+to ans_8d.

 Stop the timer you started at the beginning of this problem, and write down how long it took you to complete.